Bitcoin Price Analysis: Must BTC/USD Revisit $9,200 For Fresh Demand?

 Bitcoin is lethargic in its recovery following another dump to $9,600.
 Similarly, the general trend on the market is just as drab.
 Ethereum can barely hold above the support at $200 while Ripple has been unable to stay above $0.27.

 The largest crypto in the cryptocurrency market is bullish especially after reclaiming the position above $9,700.
-However, correction towards $9,800 is hampered by the high concentration of sellers at $9,776 (intraday high).
+However, a correction towards $9,800 is hampered by the high concentration of sellers at $9,776 (intraday high).

 Technical indicators are still strongly negative painting a picture of a downside action that is not yet over.
-For instance, the moving average convergence divergence failed to cross above the zero line following the recovery from the first drop to $9,600 (last week low).
+For instance, the moving average convergence divergence failed to cross above the zero lines following the recovery from the first drop to $9,600 (last week’s low).
 This left a gap that was later explored by the bears sending Bitcoin on another flash drop journey to $9,800 on Monday.
 The MACD’s visible divergence is negative signaling a stronger bearish momentum in the near-term.